QasimQureshi/laddu-netlify/site/content/values/_index.md

   - heading: How much does a Laddu event cost?
     imageUrl: /img/noun_pakistani-coins_2036824.svg
     text: >-
       Our ticket is currently priced at PKR.
-5000, which is a steal deal considering that the cost of a singular “rishta trolley spread” costs more than that.
+6000/-, which is a steal considering that the cost of a singular “rishta trolley spread” costs more than that.
 Whereas, unlike the traditional rishta setting, we are introducing you to 20 other suitors in that price point.
 Quite the value